elenalenaelena/elenalenaelena.github.io/_terms/E/elastic-display.md

 title: Elastic Display
 description: Elastic Display in ZELASTO Knowledge Base
 ---
-Under the aspect of deformation properties, elastic displays are [shape-changing interfaces](/terms/shape-changing-interface) that are only temporally deformable.
-They allow users to give input by force-touch (e.g. pinching, pushing, folding, and twisting the display), providing them with rich haptic feedback.
-After being deformed the display automatically returns into its inital flat state wherefore it can be referred to as a passive display.
+Elastic displays are [shape-changing interfaces](/terms/shape-changing-interface) that are only temporally deformable, more precisely, they automatically return into their inital flat state after the deformation.
+The display allows users to give input by force-touch (e.g. pinching, pushing, folding, and twisting the display), providing them with rich haptic feedback.

 Most applications use rear-procection to display graphical content on the malleable surface, as it prevents users from covering the projection with their hand’s shadow while interacting.
 Nearly all feature the use of non-slippery, elastic fabric like for example latex, lycra and spandex.
 Detecting and tracking complex deformations and multi-touch on the deformable display are a remaining challenge.
 Many recent prototypes take advantage of the Microsoft Kinect depth sensor to rapidly detect multi-touch input in three dimensions, offsetting the high cost and unreliability of other approaches like infrared camera-based tracking.